Skip to main content

 What you'll need

-• Card or stiff paper
+• Card or thick paper

 • Two 50cm lengths of string